Start here

 Quick corrections

-Supply matters.
+Supply changes the comparison.
 Market cap, float, liquidity, access, adoption, and demand carry more signal than the price of one unit.

 Inclusion, confirmation, finality, throughput, and wallet UX are different layers of speed.